Angel Reese: National team career

-Reese attended trials for the United States team for the 2017 FIBA Under-16 Women's Americas Championship but was not named to the final roster.
+Reese attended trials for the United States team for the 2017 FIBA Under-16 Americas Championship but was not named to the final roster.
 She missed the cut for the 2018 Under-17 World Cup team after being a finalist.
 Reese was named a finalist for the 2019 Under-19 World Cup team before withdrawing to play in the Nike EYBL.
 She withdrew from consideration for the 2021 Under-19 World Cup for health reasons after receiving an invitation to team trials and being a finalist.

-Reese made her United States national team debut at the 2023 FIBA Women's AmeriCup in Mexico.
+Reese made her United States national team debut at the 2023 FIBA AmeriCup in Mexico.
 In her first game, she posted 11 points and 9 rebounds in an 80–54 win over Venezuela.
 Reese recorded 13 points and 18 rebounds in a 68–49 victory over Colombia in the quarterfinals.
 She helped her team win the silver medal, posting four points and six rebounds in a 69–58 loss to Brazil in the final.

+Reese made her debut for the senior national team on March 11, 2026 for the 2026 FIBA Basketball World Cup Qualifying Tournaments.
+She was named to the Team USA roster for the 2026 FIBA Women's Basketball World Cup, where she helped Team USA win a gold medal in Berlin, Germany.

 Player profile

 Reese shoots a free throw in 2021.

-Reese has a listed height of 6 ft 3 in and primarily plays the small forward and power forward positions.
+Reese has a listed height of 6 ft 4 in and primarily plays the small forward and power forward positions.
 She has described herself as a "big guard", having played the position in her childhood, and can handle and pass the ball.
 Reese has exceptional mobility for her size and is explosive to the basket.
 She is an outstanding rebounder due to her athleticism, anticipation and tenacity, often scoring off putbacks.
 On defense, her agility allows her to guard perimeter players, and her long wingspan helps her record steals and blocks at a high rate.
 Early in her college career, Reese struggled with committing fouls, before showing improvement in her junior season.
 Her shooting outside the paint has been labeled as a weakness, and she rarely attempts three-pointers.
 She has drawn comparisons to Nneka Ogwumike and NaLyssa Smith.
 She has modeled her game after NBA players Kevin Durant and Ben Simmons, and WNBA players Candace Parker and A'ja Wilson.
 Reese is known for her assertive personality and trash talk.
 Brenda Frese, her head coach at Maryland, compared Reese's competitiveness to her former player, Shatori Walker-Kimbrough.